quux00/go-lightly/README.new.md

 1. `future` pushes onto a thread from the Clojure agent thread pool where it remains until the future is finished.
 So Clojure futures are not a lightweight multiplexed routine.
 This is a limitation of the JVM environment and as far as I know there is not a way to emulate this aspect of Go routines on the JVM.
 (If any knows differently, please let me know!)

-2. The thread used by `future` is not a daemon-thread, where as Go routines are deamons.
+2. The thread used by `future` is not a daemon-thread, where as Go routines are daemons.
 In Go, when the main thread (as defined by the thread running through the `main` function) ends, any Go routines still running are immediately shut down.
 Thus, you can span a Go routine that never shuts down or is hung in a blocking operation and the program will still exit gracefully.
 This not true of Clojure future threads.
 The go-lightly library provides some utilities to assist with this.

 3. `future` returns a Future whereas invoking go does not.
-If you need to wait on a go routine to finish or compute some value you have to use a channel for communcation (or, (not recommended) set some shared state for other thread to check).
+If you need to wait on a go routine to finish or compute some value you have to use a channel for communication (or, (not recommended) set some shared state for other thread to check).
 With a Future you can wait on it to finish and return a value to you directly.

 The go-lightly library provides a `go` function that internally invokes `future`, but ignores the Future that it returns.